 Counseling.
 You are welcome to meet with an OCP counselor with whatever frequency you find helpful.
 Emergent questions can be addressed on a drop in basis - if an office door is open, we're happy to chat.
 We provide advice on an individual basis at appointments made through our online recruiting system, Symplicity.
 Your first appointment should be made with the counselor assigned to your small section (below).
 Thereafter, you may select from available times with any counselor; if there's no suitable time available, contact Jane McDonald at McDonaldJ@wlu.edu or the counselor you wish to see.
 Provide any document you'd like to discuss at least 24 hours in advance of your appointment time.

 Document Review without an Appointment.
-During November, resume review is available at a number of walk-in sessions.
+During October and November, resume review is available at a number of walk-in sessions.
 Thereafter, you may email a resume or cover letter to a counselor and request that comments be given by return email.
 We understand the value of having more than one counselor review your documents; please assist us in maximizing efficiency by submitting your resume or cover letter to only one counselor at a time.

 Resources.
 OCP provides a wide variety of programs on everything from job search basics, interviewing and networking to practice areas, practice settings, professional development and the like.
 OCP also provides a number of resources to students including a career reference library, employer brochures, and career related periodicals.
 Books on developing resumes, cover letters, and networking, guides to finding internships and directories of law firms, government organizations, and state and federal judges, and information on study abroad, LLM programs, and legal specialties may be accessed and checked out at any time of day.
 In addition to print materials, the office provides access to a color printer, a fax machine for employment-related materials, and a typewriter for completing bar applications.
 All of these resources are available 24 hours a day, 7 days a week.